 Monaco M, Stassano P, Tomasso LD, et al. Systematic strategy of prophylactic coronary angiography improves long-term outcome after major vascular surgery in medium- to high-risk patients: a prospective, randomized study.
 J Am Coll Cardiol 2009;54:989-96.

-Clinical Topics: Anticoagulation Management, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Vascular Medicine, Aortic Surgery, Cardiac Surgery and Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging
+Clinical Topics: Anticoagulation Management, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging

 Keywords: Coronary Artery Disease, Myocardial Infarction, Follow-Up Studies, Heparin, Low-Molecular-Weight, Ticlopidine, Risk Factors, Constriction, Pathologic, Dyspnea, Percutaneous Coronary Intervention, Length of Stay, Coronary Angiography, Myocardial Revascularization, Coronary Artery Bypass, Aortic Aneurysm, Abdominal, Diabetes Mellitus, Exercise Test